-The Academy Executive Director shall promptly transmit all written complaints alleging a violation of the Code of Ethics and Conduct to the Chair of the Ethics

-Committee.
-Complaints or initial filings shall be addressed to the Academy's principal place of business and directed to the Academy's Executive Director.
-Acceptable methods of filing complaints, correspondence(s), documents, images, or other media, are electronic mail, the USPS, commercial delivery services, facsimile transmission, and private courier.
-Tangible objects may be submitted via USPS, commercial delivery services, or private courier.
+The Academy Executive Director shall promptly transmit all written complaints alleging a violation of the Code of Ethics and Conduct to the Chair of the Ethics Committee.
+All filings shall be addressed to the Academy's principal place of business and directed to the Academy's Executive Director.
+Acceptable methods of filing correspondence(s), documents, and tangible objects are through the United States Postal Service, commercial delivery services, electronic mail if receipt can be documented, facsimile transmission, and private courier.

-The Ethics Committee shall determine within thirty (30) business days from date of receipt of the complaint, or the date any additional information deemed necessary to reach a determination is received, whether the alleged violation of the Code of Ethics and Conduct made pursuant to Section 6.5.2. falls within its jurisdiction and whether there is probable cause to believe that the allegation is well founded.
+The Ethics Committee shall determine within thirty (30) calendar days from date of receipt of the complaint whether the alleged violation of the Code of Ethics and Conduct made pursuant to Section 6.5.2. falls within its jurisdiction and whether there is probable cause to believe that the allegation is well founded.